civetweb/civetweb/docs/Building.md

 | PREFIX=/usr/local         | sets the install directory               |
 | COPT='-DNO_SSL'           | method to insert compile flags           |

+Note that the WITH_* options used for *make* are not identical to the preprocessor defines in the source code - usually USE_* is used there.

 ## Setting compile flags

 Compile flags can be set using the *COPT* make option like so.